 Open universities and third-age universities

-Open universities (OU) (uniwersytet otwarty) are a type of commercial activity carried out by higher education institutions in the area of non-formal education for target groups outside the academic community.
+Open universities (OU) (uniwersytet otwarty) are a type of commercial activity carried out by HEIs in the area of non-formal education for target groups outside the academic community.
 OUs offer opportunities for people from outside the academic community (regardless of their age, educational attainment and vocational or professional qualifications) to attend lectures, courses and workshops conducted by academic staff.
 ‘Openness’ is reflected, for example, in the minimum formal requirements for participation (at least 16 years of age) and no admission barriers (no entrance exams, and flexibility in provision).
-UO learners can improve their competences, fulfil their professional aspirations and pursue their passions.
+Learners can improve their competences, fulfil their professional aspirations and pursue their passions.
 UOs also cooperate with research centres, other educational institutions, cultural institutions, enterprises and non-governmental organisations working in a given region.
 Additionally, UOs conduct educational and cultural activities, organising debates, open lectures, outdoor cinema shows or concerts.

 In organisational and legal terms, the following types of entities operate as TAUs: